 Keep building on that.
 You’re closer to the future than you think.External conditions don't make or break organizations; leadership makes and breaks organizations.
 Click To Tweet

 4. You Haven’t Truly Innovated Yet

 I don’t want this next point to sound like an insult.
 It’s not.

 But think about it.

-But the pivots you’ve made in the last two months aren’t really innovation yet.
+But the pivots you’ve made in the last 18 months aren’t really innovations yet.
 They’re simply a response to externally-imposed change.

 Sure, you’ve done some new things.
 Everyone has.

 But the real innovation curve is just about to get started.
 When you get some time to reflect, think, respond, pray, imagine and dream, that’s when the real future will open up.

 The problem is that you’ve reacted, but you haven’t really innovated yet.
 Nobody has.The problem is that you've reacted, but you haven't really innovated yet.
 Nobody has.
 Click To Tweet

 So keep going.
 The real breakthroughs are ahead of you.